NiThIn-S/simple_flask_implementation/README.md

 ## Requirements:
-- This algorithm implemented and tested in Python version 3.7.10.
+- This algorithm is implemented and tested using Python version 3.7.10.
 - Use ```pip install -r /path/to/requirements.txt``` to install Flask and other modules necessary.

 ## Simple Flask Implementation: